monero-classic-lab/monero-classic-v3/README.md

     HAVE_DOT=YES doxygen Doxyfile
     ```

 * **Optional**: use ccache not to rebuild translation units, that haven't really changed.
-Monero-classic's CMakeLists.txt file automatically handles it
+Monero-Classic's CMakeLists.txt file automatically handles it

     ```bash
     sudo apt install ccache